twanna@twannacarter.com | (410) 914-7749

 Limiting beliefs are the beliefs that we have about ourselves that hold us back from achieving our goals.

-A limiting belief is a strongly held opinion or thought that you think is true and has to be true, but it’s not always proven to be fact.
-You choose to believe it because it’s comfortable for you to stay where you are.
+A limiting belief is a strongly held opinion or thought that people think is true.
+In fact, it may not actually be true.
+Nor is it always proven to be fact.
+You choose to believe it because its comfortable for you to stay where you are.

 A simple question: does your mindset need to change?
-You probably already know that when you change your mindset, you will also change how you see your obstacles and how you react to them, and you will be surprised at how much easier it is to tackle them head on.
+You probably already know that when you change your mindset, you will also change how you see your obstacles.
+As well, how you react to them.
+In addition, you will be surprised at how much easier it is to tackle them head on.
 It can seem hard to make these changes in our lives, especially when we’re not used to thinking about things in a different way.
 But with some practice and a lot of patience, imagine how you’ll find it easier than you think to achieve your goals and get unstuck.
 Sooner or later, you’ll increase that self-improvement because you know it doesn’t happen overnight, after all!

-I’m Twanna Carter, Ph.D., and I help high achieving professional women who are anxious about transitioning into a new career, have absolute confidence and belief in their own abilities, so they can communicate their unique value, honor their true purpose, and boldly pursue their dream career.
+I’m Twanna Carter, Ph.D., and I help high achieving professional women who are anxious about transitioning into a new career, have absolute confidence and belief in their own abilities, shift their mindset so they can communicate their unique value, honor their true purpose, and boldly pursue their dream career.

 In less than an hour, you can join the thousands of other women who have gone from being stuck in a career they hate to feeling fulfilled by a job that aligns with who they were meant to be.